NikitaCartes/EasyAuth/README.md

 ## Setup

 1. Clone the repository.
+2. Edit the code you want.
-2. Run the following command:
+3. To build run the following command:

 ```
 ./gradlew idea